 How Do We Share Information Across Borders

 If we transmit personal data across national boundaries, we attempt to do so in compliance with any national laws that govern the cross-border transfer of information.
-For example, we have taken several steps to facilitate the transfer of personal data that we receive about residents of the European Union.
+For example, we have taken several steps to facilitate the transfer of personal data that we receive about residents of the European Union and Switzerland.
 These include enacting Binding Corporate Rules, self-certifying under the EU-U.S. Privacy Shield Framework, the Swiss – U.S. Privacy Shield Framework, and using standard contractual clauses.

 Standard contractual clauses refer to clauses that the European Union Commission has determined provide an adequate level of protection for data that is transferred outside of the European Economic Area.
 CSG may use pre-approved standard contractual clauses if it transfers personal data to a service provider that is outside of the EEA, and is located in a country that the European Union does not recognize as having adequate legal structures for protecting personal data.

 How Do We Protect Information

 We realize that people trust us to protect their personal data.
 Although we have implemented reasonable and appropriate technical and organization measures that are designed to help protect personal data from loss, misuse, unauthorized access, disclosure, alteration, or destruction, no security system is perfect and we cannot promise that information about you will remain secure in all circumstances.

 You can ask CSG what, if any, personal data we maintain about you.
 Although we will attempt in good faith to respond to your request, we may not be able to do so in all situations.
 For example, we may not be able to respond to your request if it imposes an undue burden or expense, requires us to release confidential commercial information, or requires the disclosure of information relating to another person.
 If you would like to make a request please refer to the “How to Communicate With Us” section below.